Premier League Riders Championship

-The Premier League Riders Championship was a contest between the top riders (or two riders) with the highest average points total from each club competing in the Premier League in the United Kingdom.
+The Premier League Riders Championship was a contest between the top riders with the highest average points total from each club competing in the Premier League in the United Kingdom.

+History

 The championship was inaugurated in 1995, the same year that the Premier League was formed.

 For its first two years, the Premier League was the top league in Britain.
-From 1997 it was the second tier after the Elite League was formed.
+However, from 1997 it was the competition for the second tier, because the new Elite League had been formed.

-The competition was replaced by the SGB Championship Riders' Individual Championship in 2017.
+In 2017, the Premier League became the SGB Championship and was duly renamed the SGB Championship Riders' Individual Championship.